vertica/vertica-nodejs/packages/vertica-nodejs/README.md

 Current TLS Support in vertica-nodejs is limited to server modes that does not require the client to present a certificate. mTLS will be supported in a future version of vertica-nodejs.

-Valid values for the `tls_mode` connection property are `disable`, `require` which will ensure the connection is encrypted, `verify-ca` which ensures the connection is encrypted and the client trusts the server certificate, and `verify-full` which ensures the connection is encrypted, the client trusts the server certificate, and the server hostname has been verified to match the provided server certificate.
+Valid values for the `tls_mode` connection property are `disable`, `prefer`, `require` which will ensure the connection is encrypted, `verify-ca` which ensures the connection is encrypted and the client trusts the server certificate, and `verify-full` which ensures the connection is encrypted, the client trusts the server certificate, and the server hostname has been verified to match the provided server certificate.

 ### TLS Connection Properties

 The `tls_mode` connection property is a string that determines the mode of tls the client will attempt to use.
-By default it is `disable`.
+By default it is `prefer`.
 Other valid values are described in the above section.

 The `tls_trusted_certs` connection property is an optional override of the trusted CA certificates. `tls_trusted_certs` is a path to the .pem file being used to override defaults.
 The default is based on the node.js tls module which defaults to well-known CAs curated by Mozilla.